You’ve Looked at It, Tried It, Now it’s Time to Sign for It!

 Change of Ownership

 This is one of the most important documents of this list.
 The New Zealand Transport Agency (NZTA) Change of Ownership form will state who is responsible for the car and who will pay fines and other fees.
 This can be done online on the NZTA website (note that you will need to a New Zealand driver license to complete the form online).
-You and the seller will have to complete this form.
+You and the seller will have to complete a form each.

 Buyer’s form: MR13B